| x Tripartite negotiations for centralised incomes policy bargaining began on Wednesday, 4th

 example, intends to negotiate on future pay rises on the basis of its existing agreement,

 which will remain in force until the end of January 2003.
+The employers of the manufacturing and service sectors are

 opposed to any reductions in working time.
 SAK has demanded that the annual working time